Readiness sprint · 4 weeks · one system

 • Fixed timeline — 4 weeks from kickoff to executive readout

-• Fixed outputs — assessment, gap summary, evidence baseline, monitoring framework, roadmap
+• Fixed outputs — gap summary, first evidence baseline, review posture, Guardian handover outline

 • Focused team — a compliance or risk lead, a legal or governance stakeholder, and a model, data, or ML owner